cilium/cilium/bpf/custom/README.rst

 ..
-Copyright (C) 2021 Authors of Cilium
+Copyright Authors of Cilium

 ===================================
 Tail Call Hooks for Custom Programs